 Weekends in Prague are a great time to explore this happening city.
 Here is a list of even more places to visit in Prague that’ll make your weekend as epic as possible!

 #1 – Visit the John Lennon Wall

 If you’re a Beatles fan, this is a must-see!
-The John Lennon Wall has been attracting visitors since the 1980’s.
-This colorful wall is creatively decorated with art and inspirational messages.
-This is also a popular place to see artists singing, play guitar, or getting to work on a new piece of street-graffiti.
+The John Lennon Wall has been attracting visitors since the 1980s.
+This colourful wall is creatively decorated with art and inspirational messages.
+This is also a popular place to see artists singing, playing the guitar, or getting to work on a new piece of street graffiti.

 Visitors are encouraged to add their own messages or artwork to the wall, so you can see messages from all over the world!
 It’s ever-changing and a great place to stop for a photo-opt or a quick selfie

-#2 – Take a Free Walking Tour of Prague
+#2 – Take a Jewish Quarter Walking Tour of Prague

-You’ll learn about Prague’s sights, history, and secrets as you follow your tour-guide around the different areas.
-All tour guides are locals, so you’ll be able to find out where to go for the best food, beer, and parties!
-Your tour guide will quiz you throughout the tour, answer correctly and you’ll win a banana!
+You’ll learn about Prague’s sights, history, and secrets as you follow your tour guide around the different Jewish areas of the city.
+All tour guides are locals, so you’ll be able to hear personal stories from the families that have called this area home for generations.

 #3 – Explore Prague Castle